KotaroHibi/cloud_door/README.md

 # CloudDoor

 This gem can access different cloud storage through same interface.
-This gem supports OneDrive and Dropbox, now.
+This gem supports OneDrive, Dropbox and GoogleDrive.
-It will be supported also google drive in the future.

 ## Installation